itsjustgiio/Minecraft-Mods/README.md

 Step 3 - Remove everything *BESIDES* the .connector folder

-Step 4 - Download All the Mods (click the green button <code> and click download ZIP)
+Step 4 - Download All the Mods (click the green button /<code>/ and click download ZIP)

 Step 5 - *delete* the mods.html file